 Culinary-grade matcha tea is designed for cooking and blended to be mixed with other ingredients, like adding to a green smoothie or baked goods.
 You can certainly use it for beverages as well, though it may taste more astringent.
 Culinary-grade matcha tea is less expensive than ceremonial grade.

 While matcha tea purists will insist that you should only buy products with “matcha” listed as the sole ingredient, there are a number of matcha tea powders sweetened with sugar and other natural sweeteners and some that are mixed with powdered milk.
 These mixes are often used for coffee-shop matcha lattes.

 These products are ground to a powder using a stone mill versus a machine that produces “industrial”-grade matcha tea.
 Stone-ground matcha tastes superior because of the molecular shape produced by this more authentic process.

 Nonorganic matcha teas are cultivated with the use of pesticides and other agrochemicals, which get ultraconcentrated in a powder form.
 Organic matcha teas don’t use harmful pesticides, but these products are significantly more expensive than nonorganic.

 Matcha green tea powder ranges in price from $1 to $28 an ounce.

 A. Traditional matcha is mixed with hot water, though you can make your own matcha lattes at home by substituting milk or nut milk for the water.
-Heat water to 160?F to 175?F, which is a cooler temperature than the water boiled for black tea.
-Place a teaspoon of matcha powder into a cup or ceremonial bowl and then slowly add a couple ounces of hot water.
-Whisk the matcha and water, ideally with a bamboo brush or tea whisk until mixture is frothy and thick.
+Heat water to between 160 degrees Fahrenheit and 175 degrees Fahrenheit, which is a cooler temperature than the water temperature for black tea.
+Place a teaspoon of matcha powder into a cup or a ceremonial bowl and then slowly add a couple of ounces of hot water.
+Whisk the matcha and water, ideally with a bamboo brush or tea whisk until the mixture is frothy and thick.
 Then add the rest of the water and enjoy your matcha tea.